-Our classes are for family members - parents, grandparents, siblings, and extended members - and for school personnel who work with our students.
-ASL classes are offered on campus throughout the school year for staff during the day and for families in the evenings.
+Our classes are for family members—parents/guardians, grandparents, siblings, and extended members—and for school personnel who work with our students.
+ASL classes are offered on campus during the day and evening throughout the school year for both families and staff.
+Both in-person and virtual classes are offered.

 Classes are small, interactive, and engaging led by Deaf, ASLTA-certified and/or ASLTA-trained instructors.
 We base our lessons on The Signing Naturally curriculum, which is widely used in colleges across the nation.
-In classes, families will learn ASL vocabulary and more about Deaf culture and history.
-ASL I and II are considered Level One while ASL III and IV are Level Two.
+In classes, families will learn ASL vocabulary and phrases as well as Deaf culture and history.

 Level One covers: ASL Literature, vocabulary review and definitions, grammar notes, spatial referents, descriptive and locative classifiers, and basic sentence structure.